joecampo/retro-sdk.io/api.md

 ```

 ## login
-Begin a session with Re-AOL.
+Begin a session with P3OL.
 * Response: HTTP Status `201`
 > Note: If you already have an active session and attempt to login again the server will return HTTP Status `418`